How Do I Hire Voice-over Talent for Video or eLearning? Can I Narrate?

-Price, type of voice, auditions, and recording sessions are four things that most people ask about when hiring professional voice talent during a video production.
+Price, type of voice, auditions, and recording sessions are four things to consider when hiring professional voice talent during a video production.

 The hourly cost of professional voice talent ranges from hundreds to thousands.
 In our experience it depends upon the audience.
 Two conventions that are true more often than not:

-- Business-to-business voice rates can be much less than business-to-consumer.
+- B2B voice rates are usually much less than B2C.

 - Broadcast television is usually more expensive than online distribution.

-I have worked with great professional voice talent at all budget levels.
+We have worked with great professional voice talent with varying rate sheets.
 The key is to negotiate the rate before signing a contract.
-If you are still considering using an amateur, I urge caution.
-While using amateur talent may reduce up-front costs, you may end up spending more because of lengthy recording sessions, pronunciation issues, unnatural tone, lack of (or too much) enthusiasm, extensive editing, and additional recording sessions for revisions.
+If you are still considering using an amateur, we urge caution.
+While using amateur talent may reduce up-front costs, you may end spend more money on the back end because of lengthy recording sessions, pronunciation issues, unnatural tone, lack of (or too much) enthusiasm, extensive editing, and additional recording sessions for revisions.

 Type of voice